blockspacer/voxelgame/README.md

 * Left mouse button - Shoot a bullet that adds terrain
 * Right mouse button - Shoot a bullet that destroys terrain
 * CTRL+mouse button - Shoot a bouncy ball that grows
+* P - rotate between render modes (normal, no shading, overdraw, wireframe)
+* F - toggle full screen
+* Tab - toggle UI
+* Esc - toggle mouse capture

 *Demos*
 1. **heightmap_smooth.tscn** - VoxelTerrain using the smooth Dual Marching Cubes (DMC) mesher, and a heightmap image as the data source.
 1. **heightmap_blocky.tscn** - VoxelTerrain using the blocky mesher and a heightmap image as the data source.
 Textured with vertex-color.
 1. **heightmap_smooth_lod.tscn** - VoxelLODTerrain using a heightmap image.
 Supports Levels Of Detail(LOD).
 Terrain is not yet editable.
 1. **noise_smooth_lod.tscn** - VoxelLODTerrain using the smooth DMC mesher and OpenSimplexNoise as the data source.
 Supports Levels Of Detail(LOD).
 Terrain is not yet editable.
-Press 'N' to generate a new random terrain.
+Press 'N' to generate a new terrain with randomized noise values.
 1. **custom_stream.tscn** - Generates a VoxelTerrain from code, and provides a data source from code.
 Read through CodeTerrain.gd to see what options you can turn on and off to try out the different types of terrains.
+Press 'Delete' to free the terrain and 'N' to regenerate it.

 *Notes*
 * The Player object exports a `Jump_is_jetpack` option in the Inspector to toggle jump/jetpack mode.
 It also exports walk and jump speeds.